irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 ###############################################
- Abbreviations, Dictionary, Naming conventions
+ Abbreviations, dictionary, naming Conventions
 ###############################################
-NOTE: This list also applies to comments in the source code.
+NOTE: This list also applies to comments and identifiers in the source code.
 Some source files also define abbreviations widely used in the source code.
-See e.g. bicas.proc.L1L2.cal source code comments for relating to calibration.
 --
 AA, aampere
     Antenna ampere.
 Calibrated ampere at the antenna.